Self-similar Cosmological Solutions in Symmetric Teleparallel theory: Friedmann-Lema\^itre-Robertson-Walker spacetimes: Conclusions

-From the above analysis and from previous results on exact and analytic solutions of $f\left( Q\right) $-theory \cite{ww3,nfq} for the first connection we conclude that self-similar cosmological solutions describe the asymptotic limits of more general solutions.
+The importance of self-similar spacetimes is well established in General Relativity \cite{Eardley}.
+They form simple solutions which however play a significant role as asymptotic limits of more complicated gravitational configurations, for example consider the role of the Kasner solution in the application of the Belinski–Khalatnikov–Lifshitz (BKL) conjecture \cite{BKL}.
+At this point it is difficult to evaluate if self-similarity will prove as important and as general in $f(Q)$ theory.
+But, given the fact that the field equations of the theory can be formulated as that of an effective fluid in General Relativity, it is expected that, at least under specific configurations, self-similarity will continue playing a role in limiting cases.
+From the analysis performed in previous works \cite{ww3,nfq} in FLRW spacetimes and for the case of the first connection we study here, it appears that self-similar cosmological solutions do indeed describe the asymptotic limits of more general solutions.
 A similar conclusion with that of General Relativity.
 For the rest of the connections and for the function form of the non-metricity scalar we do the hypothesis that a similar conclusion is valid.
 However, that should be investigated further.
+Lastly, partial results from ongoing work of ours show that the general connections, compatible to the symmetries of a chosen background geometry, can be retrieved by the mere knowledge of the corresponding flat, self-similar connections.

 In a future work we plan to investigate if the latter conclusion is valid in the case of anisotropic geometries by investigating self-similar solutions in Bianchi spacetimes.